Pilots (Front Mission 1)#

 He’s also an average Melee but the same can be said for half of the team.

-Cannot learn Dual or Switch (yikes).
+Cannot learn Duel or Switch (yikes).
 Joins Mission 4.
 Leaves Mission 18.
 Returns after Mission 19.

 Gina#

-A Short specialist like Ryuji in OCU, comes with Duel.
+A Short specialist like Sakata in OCU, comes with Duel.
 Cannot learn Stun or First.
-Joins mission 12.
-Leaves mission 18 and returns mission 20.
+Joins Mission 12.
+Leaves Mission 18 and returns Mission 20.

 Ghetta Cedric#